 Both NEL and DTL concourses feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Top-up Machines, offer contactless card transactions.
-Both NEL and DTL station offices function as Passenger Service Centres, and are staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+Both NEL and DTL station offices function as Passenger Service Centres, and are staffed during operating hours, where commuters may make travel inquiries.
 A Transitlink ticket office is located in the NEL concourse.

-With both the DTL platform level and NEL concourse level on the same floor (Basement 2), passengers can smoothly transfer from Platform C (Only DTL) platform in use to the NEL concourse.
-However, when the DTL is extended to Expo in the future, passengers transferring to and from Platform D (Eastbound DTL) will have to ascend to Basement 1 and walk across the DTL concourse to reach the NEL concourse.
+With both the DTL platform level (B2) and NEL concourse level technically on the same level (B1), passengers can smoothly transfer from Platform D (DTL towards Expo) platform in use to the NEL concourse.

 NEL Art in Transit: “The Phoenix’s-Eye Domain” by Tan Swie Hian